DamianFlynn/damianflynn.github.io-archived/_posts/2016-02-04-azure-pack-adfs-token.md

 - PowerShell
 ---

 This post is primarily for personal reference.
-It is a clone of the code posted on the (Windows Azure Pack Serurity Troubleshooting)[https://technet.microsoft.com/en-us/library/dn554315.aspx#C_GetMgmtSvcToken] page.
+It is a clone of the code posted on the (Windows Azure Pack Security Troubleshooting)[https://technet.microsoft.com/en-us/library/dn554315.aspx#C_GetMgmtSvcToken] page.

 The code resolves a problem in the default function when requesting a token to work with the Azure Pack sites from PowerShell, in the scenario that the site is configured with a connection to ADFS.